VandyZala/API-Testing-with-Postman/README.md

 # Opencart_API_Testing

-In this Project, I have done opencart ;ogn and udpdated cart. d
+I have created postman collection to test opencart API.
+The entire collection is attached in which I have used GET POST and PUT method.
+Written test cases
+- to generate user token.
+- Add product to the cart.
+-